Darkerhack/jython.org/README.md

 ## I'm a Hacker, Bug Bounty Hunter and CTF Player!!

-- 🔥 I’m currently learning and hacking on HackeOne
+- 🔥 I’m currently learning and hacking on HackerOne
 - 🤗 I’m looking to collaborate with other Hackers around the world
 - 😇 Fun fact: I love to watch **Netflix** and exploit stuffs.